How to Get Long-Term Disability Benefits

 Applying for Long-Term Disability Benefits When You Need Them

-Whether you got your policy through your workplace or bought it directly from an insurance company, you want to make sure your benefits will be available when you need them.
+Whether you got your policy through your workplace or bought it directly from an insurance company, you want to make sure that you may begin receiving benefits when you need them.
 Regardless of the type of policy you have, it is vital to read it thoroughly before you need it.

-Your long-term disability policy includes a lot of invaluable information, such as the benefits period; the maximum benefit period; exclusions, such as a rider against certain conditions; information about how to appeal a denial; and, most importantly, a definition of “disability.”
+Your long-term disability policy includes a lot of invaluable information, such as the waiting period, also known as the elimination period; the maximum benefit period; the number of monthly benefits allowed; exclusions, such as a rider against certain conditions; information about how to appeal a denial; and, most importantly, a definition of “disability.”

 The definition of disability is the most critical element of your policy.
 In order to receive benefits, you must prove that you meet the definition as set forth in your policy.
 Typically, there are two types of this definition: “own occupation” and “any occupation.”

 If you are buying your long-term disability policy directly from an insurance company, you should pay close attention to this definition.
 In short, you want to find a policy that has an “own occupation” definition as these are generally easier to prove than an “any” definition.
-This because an “own occupation” definition asks if you can perform the duties of your specific job, whereas an “any occupation” definition asks if you can perform the duties of any job whatsoever.
+This is because an “own occupation” definition asks if you can perform the duties of your specific job, whereas an “any occupation” definition asks if you can perform the duties of any job whatsoever.
+Some policies may transition from an “own occupation” to an “any occupation” definition after a set period of time.

 Nevertheless, the first step is to submit a notice of claim to the insurance company.
 The method preferred by your insurance company to submit this notice should be listed within the policy.